canonical/tailscale-snap/docs/local-e2e-testing.md

 ```

 The target initializes Terraform, creates the LXD environment, installs the
-three candidate snaps, runs the tests, and destroys the environment.
-Cleanup
+local candidate snap and Headscale and Derper from `latest/edge`, runs the
-runs after both success and failure.
+tests, and destroys the environment.
+Cleanup runs after both success and failure.

 To retain the environment for inspection: